ehsan-amini/MyMvcNetCore/README.md

 •	Repository Pattern: This pattern provides a clear abstraction layer over data access.
 It allows the business logic to interact with data using a common set of methods (like GetAll or GetById) without needing to know the specifics of the underlying database technology.
 •	Unit of Work: This ensures that multiple data operations within a single business task are treated as an atomic transaction.
 All changes are either committed together or rolled back completely if any part of the operation fails, guaranteeing data integrity.
 •	Dependency Injection: By using .NET Core's built-in dependency injection, the project promotes loose coupling.
 Services and repositories are injected as interfaces, making the code more modular and significantly easier to unit test.
+•	Authentication: The application uses ASP.NET Core Identity for robust user authentication and authorization, providing a secure foundation for managing user accounts.
 ________________________________________
 Project Structure
 The solution is organized into several logical projects (layers), each with a specific role.